 Life.
 Travel.
 Adventure.
 Curiosity.
 People.
 Social issues.
 Canada.
 Dreaming.
 Writing.
 Teaching.
 Creating.

 Some of my writing is academic.
 Some of it is narrative reflections.
 Some of it is creative.

 All of it helps me understand myself & the world a little more clearly.

-I am currently seeking literary representation for my unpublished novel, See What Flowers.
+I am currently seeking literary representation for my unpublished, unnamed first novel.

-Written in competing “he said/she said” first-person narratives, See What Flowers shows how a young couple fights to survive after undiagnosed mental illness devastates their relationship.
+Written in competing “he said/she said” first-person narratives, it* shows how a young couple fights to survive after undiagnosed mental illness devastates their relationship.
 It draws on the styles of Gillian Flynn’s Gone Girl, Lisa Genova’s Still Alice, and Jon Krakauer’s Into The Wild, and would thus appeal to readers of the psychological thriller and travel/adventure genres.

 Please contact me if you are a literary agent interested in reading more of my work.

 Mullen, S. (March 20, 2017).
 “Learn From La La Land and Choose the Life That You Want to Live.”
 Thought Catalog.

 Mullen, S. (March 16, 2017).
 Owning Our Choices: We Are Not Entitled To The Lives We Didn’t Choose.